theodi/data-definitions/README.md

 The formal definitions are **not** legal advise.
 Always understand the context.

-### 1. *Big Data* is (i) data that you cannot handle with conventional tools *and/or* (ii) the idea that large, granular amounts of data create value almost automagically.
+### 1. *Big Data* is (i) data that you cannot handle with conventional tools *or* (ii) a term used as a vague metaphor for solving problems with data.

 **More formal**

-There is no formal definition of Big Data – though many have tried.
+There is no formal definition of Big Data – though [many](http://www.opentracker.net/article/definitions-big-data) have tried.
+Most of them agree that it is more than 'large data', more than just its size.

 ### 2. *Open Data* is data that anyone can use; without legal, technical or financial barriers.